rdig/colored-new-tab/readme.md

 # Colored New Tab Chrome Extension

-A minimalistic Chrome extension that replaces the New Tab page with simple single color.
+A minimalist Chrome extension that replaces the New Tab page with simple color.

 Features:
 - Fast loading